Program ending on June 15, 2021

 Beginning January 12, 2021, all hotel reservations must be booked or approved by your facility’s Point of Contact.
 Ask your Human Resources or Benefits Office about your facility’s Point of Contact.

-To make a hotel reservation, contact your facility’s Point of Contact to request approval.
+- Contact your facility’s Point of Contact to request approval

 This program does not include extra services (sometimes called incidentals) from the hotel, such as food, room service, valet, parking, or laundry.
 You are responsible for incidentals.

-By participating in this program, you are agreeing to the guest obligations.
-Violating these obligations will result in:
+By participating in this program, you are agreeing to the guest obligations (updated 4/30/21).
+Violating these obligations may result in any or all of the following:

 - Cancellation of your reservation